How to Install a Bathroom Vanity in Just 5 Easy Steps

 2. Double Check Plumbing Connections

-Avoid later surprises by double-checking all plumbing connections.
-Make sure there are no leaks before moving on to other steps in the installation process.
+To avoid surprises, carefully check all your plumbing connections.
+Make sure there are no leaks before moving on to the next steps.

 3. Measure Twice, Install Once